Camps International: Discover Ecuador

 -

-You will be staying in traditional jungle lodges with comfy mattresses on bunk beds, the bathroom facilities have flushing toilets, cold showers and sinks.
-The end of each cabin has a chill out space with cushions and there is a small dining room which can double as a classroom and group meeting space.
+We will be staying in traditional jungle lodges on bunk beds, the bathroom facilities have flushing toilets, cold showers and sinks.
+The end of each cabin has a chill out space with cushions and there is a small dining room.

 Details: Community and project sites overview